 While most people experience occasional heartburn, GERD is a chronic condition with symptoms that can occur daily.
 GERD can cause serious complications over time if it’s left untreated.
+But can treating it reverse the damage caused by GERD?

 When a person swallows, a complex set of muscles in the mouth and tongue close off the windpipe to protect the lungs and move the food into the esophagus (a narrow tube connecting the throat to the stomach).